Payments Developer Guide

 Stand-Alone Credits

-Stand-alone credits are not tied to an original transaction.
+Stand-alone credits are not connected to an original transaction.
 Stand-alone credits do not have a time restriction, and they can be used to issue refunds more than 180 days after a transaction settlement.

-The credit workflow begins when you send a request for a credit.
+This workflow applies to follow-on credits, also known as refunds, and stand-alone credits.
+It begins when you send a request for a refund or credit.

 batch